 Internet & Communication in Nepal

-However, while traveling alone in Nepal is recommended to travel with, at least, authorized local trekking or travel guide.
+However, while traveling alone in Nepal is recommended to travel with, at least, an authorized local Tour Trekking Company in Nepal known as a travel guide.
 Getting a local Sim Card and a map is highly suggested and is a must for lone travelers.
 Also, informing your friends and local authorities about your whereabouts is important when traveling solo.
 Common precautions of following a healthy lifestyle and tracking your belongings closely must be practiced as well.

 Safety and Security

 Nepal is considered one of the safest countries in the world.
 The country has well-established peace and the people here are a benevolent and hospitable bunch.
-Most of the major tourist areas located here are policed and are patrolled regularly.
+Most of the major tourist areas located here are policed and patrolled regularly.
 A special branch (Tourist Police) is separated by Nepal police who are dedicated to assisting and helping the tourists and keeping them safe from any kind of threats.
-Find more about the Tourist Police at the official website of Nepal Police at https://cid.nepalpolice.gov.np/index.php/cid-wings/tourist-police and Department of Tourism at https://www.welcomenepal.com/plan-your-trip/tourist-police.html.
+Find more about the Tourist Police at the official website of the Nepal Police and the Department of Tourism.

 However, adventurous sports and similar travels are not without risks.
 Weather and risky trails on travels can cause unwanted situations.
 Accidents may happen due to incomplete or inappropriate information to the visitors are recommended to follow the rules/regulations and instructions given by travel guides.
-Climbers should always take note of the weather forecasts and conditions before going for their expedition.
-Thus, medical and travel insurance is a must and the travelers should also be sure that the insurances cover all the aspects of their travel.
-Overall, Nepal is safe for any and all forms of travel yet; few precautions should always be taken.
+Climbers should always take note of the weather forecasts and conditions before going on their expedition.
+Thus, medical and travel insurance is a must and travelers should also be sure that the insurances cover all aspects of their travel.
+Overall, Nepal is safe for any and all forms of travel yet, a few precautions should always be taken.